Did you know that the average home contains numerous fire hazards?

 Under normal circumstances, a 60-watt light bulb doesn’t get hotter than 175 degrees Fahrenheit.

-However, when it’s exposed, it can reach close to 290-500 degrees, which is high enough to ignite things like table tennis balls.
+However, when exposed, it can reach close to 290-500 degrees, which is high enough to ignite things like table tennis balls.

 It’s important to note this as keeping your bulbs covered will prevent fire hazards.